-Overall, we find a large variation in the results across pseudoscientific topics (see Fig. 3).
+Overall, we find a large variation in the results across pseudoscientific topics (see Fig. 4).
 For more traditional pseudoscientific topics like Flat Earth, YouTube search returns even more pseudoscientific content.
-In particular, when searching for Flat earth, the Science profile, Pseudoscience profile, Science/Pseudoscience profile, no profile (browser), and the YouTube Data API encounter, respectively, 5.0%, 2.0%, 3.9%, 5.0%, and 5.6% more unique pseudoscientific content than when searching for Anti-vaccination, which is the topic with the second-highest amount of pseudoscientific content across all profiles.
+In particular, when searching for Flat earth, the Science profile, Pseudoscience profile, Science/Pseudoscience profile, no profile (browser), and the Data API encounter, respectively, 5.0%, 2.0%, 3.9%, 5.0%, and 5.6% more unique pseudoscientific content than when searching for Anti-vaccination.
+In fact, Anti-vaccination is the topic with the second-highest amount of pseudoscientific content across all profiles.
 For topics like COVID-19, all the recommended videos are not pseudoscientific, suggesting that YouTube's recommendation algorithm does a better job in recommending less harmful videos-at least for COVID-19.
-This also signifies that YouTube has made substantial efforts to tackle COVID-related misinformation [20], establishing an official, dedicated policy for that [46].
+This also signifies that YouTube has made substantial efforts to tackle COVID-related misinformation [22], establishing an official, dedicated policy for that [50].
 However, this is not the case for other controversial and timely pseudoscientific topics like Anti-vaccination or Anti-mask.
-Nevertheless, YouTube has recently announced that they will also attempt to target COVID-19 vaccine misinformation [45].
+An explanation of the differences observed between COVID-19 and Anti-mask lies in that COVID-19 has a longer timeline than the masks-related problem.
+The Anti-mask movement gained attraction after a few months from the emergence of the COVID-19 pandemic and YouTube might need some more time to develop effective moderation strategies to tackle misinformation surrounding the use of masks.
+Nevertheless, YouTube has recently announced that they will also attempt to target COVID-19 vaccine misinformation [49].